core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    - In order to run KUDOS in FS mode, a peer must be a CAPABLE device.
 It follows that two peers have to both be CAPABLE devices in order to be able to run KUDOS in FS mode with one another.

    - In order to run KUDOS in no-FS mode, a peer must have Bootstrap Master Secret and Bootstrap Master Salt available as stored on disk.

+* A peer that is a not CAPABLE device MUST support no-FS mode.

+* A peer that is a CAPABLE device MUST support FS mode and SHOULD support no-FS mode.

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{I-D.ietf-lake-edhoc}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that: